Rooming House Ordinance

 The City has compiled a list of registered rooming houses.
 The list contains the address of all registered rooming houses and the name and telephone number of the agent responsible for the rooming house.
 This information has been provided to enable neighbors to contact the designated agent for the property in the event that problems occur.
 If you have more questions, or wish for more information on how to register a complaint, please visit our Points of Contact page.

 1. Zoning Enforcement

 The Growth Management Department (GMD) responds to calls concerning whether a home is being used as a rooming house.
 The GMD inspector will visit the home and investigate the complaint, determine if the home is in one of the "prohibited" zoning districts (R-1, R-2, RP-1 and RP-2), determine if the home is registered as a nonconforming rooming house, if in one of the zoning districts, and initiate appropriate zoning enforcement action, as necessary.
-For more information or to report a potential rooming house violation, one may call 891-7050.
+For more information or to report a potential rooming house violation, one may call 891-7001, option 3.

 2. Rooming House Registration

 Although the registration period ended on June 1, 2001, the Growth Management Department maintains the list of homes that were properly registered by that date.
 The Department staff can determine if a home has been registered as a rooming house if it is in one of the four zoning districts where such homes are prohibited.
 You may call 891-7001, option 4 for this information.

 3. Rezoning of Properties